google/WebFundamentals/src/content/en/fundamentals/design-and-ux/input/forms/index.md

 recognize the attribute and the unknown field type will not be autofilled.

 For example, the correct attribute for the Credit Card CVC is "cc-csc".
-Many sites mistakenly use "cc-cvc", and because Autofill does not recognize this attribute, this field won't get autofillled.
+Many sites mistakenly use "cc-cvc", and because Autofill does not recognize this attribute, this field won't get autofilled.

 The best practice for these attributes is to use this format: `autocomplete="<section> <fieldtype>"`, for example:
 `autocomplete="shipping address-line1"`.
 For a complete list of all the accepted values, please see the